bemiirone/Full-Stack-Plant-App/README.md

 ## Libraries and Tools

 - **Angular**: The primary framework used for building the application.
+- **TypeScript**: The building bocks for this app.
+- **Rxjs**: Used to handle state management and services.
-- **ngrx**: State management is done using NgRx, which includes actions, reducers, effects, and selectors.
+- **Ngrx**: State management is done using NgRx, which includes actions, reducers, effects, and selectors.
 - **Angular Material**: This is used for designing the UI components, such as dialogs.
+- **Tailwind Css**: For responsive styling
 - **Jasmine & Karma**: For writing and running unit tests.
-- **Tailwind Css**: For responsive styling

 ## Backend